Skip to main content

 [b][p] paletteuse=dither=floyd_steinberg:diff_mode=rectangle

-The lanczos filter improves resize quality, and floyd_steinberg dithering produces smoother color gradients.
-Custom mode also supports bayer dithering, letting you tune the quality-vs-file-size tradeoff.
+The lanczos filter improves resize quality, and floyd_steinberg dithering produces smooth color gradients.
+Custom mode also supports bayer dithering for a different file size vs. quality tradeoff.

 • Automatic file size warning

-If a GIF exceeds 15 MB, the notebook automatically displays a warning with suggestions for reducing the size.
-Since GitHub's GIF limit is 10 MB, this lets you catch the issue before trying to embed it in a README.
+If a GIF exceeds 15 MB, the notebook displays a warning automatically with guidance on how to reduce it.
+GitHub's GIF size limit is 10 MB, so catching this before you try to embed it in a README is useful.

 • Playback speed adjustment

-Speed is controlled with the setpts filter.
-Bumping a longer recording to 1.5x or 2.0x also meaningfully reduces file size.
+Speed is controlled via the setpts filter.
+Bumping a long recording to 1.5x or 2.0x noticeably reduces file size.
+Since speed is applied during preview generation, the final output can reuse the preview footage directly.

 • Merging multiple videos